qlik-oss/web-integration-examples/app-reloader/README.md

 1. Run `npm install` to install the project dependencies
 1. Run `npm start` which should start a development server, open the link you see in your terminal (likely <http://127.0.0.1:1234>)

-Then, configure your QCS tenant (requires tenant admin):
+Then, configure your Qlik Cloud tenant (requires tenant admin):

 1. Go into your management console, e.g. <https://your-tenant.us.qlikcloud.com/console>
 1. To your left, select _Integrations -> Web_ and create a new web integration, make sure you add <http://127.0.0.1:1234> (or whatever URL is shown in your terminal above) to your whitelist